ngshaohui/NUSBusArrivalBot/README.md

 Telegram Bot

-Try it out at @NUSBusArrivalBot
+Try it out at [@NUSBusArrivalBot](https://telegram.me/NUSBusArrivalBot)

+Pull requests are welcome